donejs/donejs/docs/guide.md

 ### Create a demo page

-With all the component files contained in the `pmo/restaurant/list/` folder we can also add a demo page at `pmo/restaurant/list/demo.html` that uses fixture to demonstrate the component:
+With all the component files contained in the `pmo/restaurant/list/` folder we can also add a demo page at `pmo/restaurant/list/demo.html` that uses fixtures to demonstrate the component:

 ```html
 <script type="text/stache" can-autorender>